interview-copilot/Interview-Copilot/README.md

 In order to use GPT, you need an Open AI API Token: https://platform.openai.com

-In addition, voice recognition relies on Azure's  speech recognition service, which you can apply for a free token by referring to [this tutorial](./docs/azure_speech_service_tutorial.md).
+To use Azure's speech recognition service, you can apply for a free token by referring to [this tutorial](./docs/azure_speech_service_tutorial.md).

 ## Developing